new orleans’ premier

 Liability is not always clear in a car accident.
 In some cases, you might not be able to distinguish whether the driver you were riding with or another driver caused the accident.
 This makes it difficult to know exactly where you need to submit an insurance claim.
 Louisiana is a tort liability state, which means they do not have a no-fault insurance system.
 Instead, at-fault drivers hold financial responsibility for damages related to traffic accidents, injuries, and fatalities.
 Your car accident attorney can guide you on the steps you need to seek compensation, but liability will typically play out in one of the following ways:

 The Driver Next to You Is at Fault

 The driver who you were riding with will definitely be at fault if it was a one-vehicle accident.
-Maybe they hit a fence, went off the road and rolled the vehicle, or struck some other object that led to an accident and your injuries.
-The driver next to you is also liable if they cause an accident with another vehicle(s) as a result of negligent behavior such as drinking and driving, distracted driving, and drowsy driving.
+Maybe they hit a fence, went off the road and rolled the vehicle, or struck some other object that led to an accident and injuries.
+The driver next to you is also liable if they cause an accident with another vehicle(s) as a result of negligent behaviour such as drinking and driving, distracted driving, and drowsy driving.
 In these cases, you will need to file an insurance claim with the driver’s insurance carrier.
 If your claim is approved, you can get compensation for your injuries up to the driver’s bodily injury liability (BIL) coverage limits.
 Louisiana requires drivers to carry a minimum of $15,000 in BIL coverage for one person and $30,000 in BIL coverage per accident.
 Yet, many drivers increase their coverage limits.